Psychodynamic Psychotherapy Toronto

 Counselling depends on many factors unique to you, and the scope of your issues.
 Generally, you will sense when counselling has been successfully completed when you have overcome major issues in your life.
 You will notice that they have new energy, interest, and enthusiasm about other aspects of your life - as well as the confidence to tackle new challenges on your own.

 Successful counselling also depends on maintaining the momentum with your counselor.
 When you attend regularly set sessions, we can usually progress faster than when our sessions are spread far-apart.
 You will find weekly sessions the most productive.
 Some people feel that bi-weekly, or twice-a-week sessions are the right pace for them.

 To book an appointment for your initial counselling consultation, simply register online or call us at 416-487-6288.
-We are located at Yonge and Eglinton in Toronto.
 We look forward to meeting you!